 Marks and inscriptions

 Verso: Label on reverse of backboard signed by J. W. Kaye, December 1953

 Sir Joseph Flintoft (1796 - 1860), artist

-previously ascribed to Josiah Flintoff, artist
+previously catalogued as attributed to Josiah Flintoff, artist